Dear Parent of a High School Senior...

 And today marks the start of their last year at home [gulp].

-And even though my kids are all 5 and under, I get hit with this big deep pit in my stomach (and watering eyes that I try to hide) each and every time I share a senior portrait session with the parent.
+And even though my kids are both 10 and under, I get hit with this big deep pit in my stomach (and watering eyes that I try to hide) each and every time I share a senior portrait session with the parent.

 Because I realize that the small, bumbling little boys who crawl into my lap while I’m editing your Senior’s photos won’t always be as they are now.
 They will be different.
 They will become their own people, they will grow up and they won’t need me quite as much anymore...just like your child.